 "End User" means a person who makes a product utilizing recovered materials as a raw material in place of, or in addition to virgin raw materials and who receives more than 600 tons per year of recovered materials from persons in Florida who are not certified.

-Location and Type of Facility: For each facility location owned or operated in the State of Florida, please provide the facility name, street address, the county in which the facility is located, the Latitude & Longitude coordinates (for mapping purposes) and the type of facility.
+Location and Type of Facility: For each facility location owned or operated in the state of Florida, please provide the facility name, street address, county in which the facility is located, latitude and longitude coordinates (for mapping purposes) and type of facility.
 In the facility type column, use one or more codes to describe the type(s) of facility(ies).
-Codes R-a through R-c are for facilities that process source separated materials, and code M is for solid waste facilities, as follows:
+Codes R-a through R-c are for facilities that process source separated materials and code M is for solid waste facilities, as follows:

 R-b: A Recovered Materials Processing Facility (RMPF): This handles or processes recovered materials from curbside recycling programs in which the materials are separated by type prior to the time of delivery to the facility.

 R-c: A Recovered Materials Processing Facility (RMPF): This handles or processes recovered materials from a curbside, a separately collected "blue bag", or other collection program where various types of recovered materials are commingled with each other at the time of delivery to the facility.

 M: Materials Recovery Facility (MRF): This is a permitted solid waste facility that extracts recyclable materials from solid waste, including materials suitable for use as a fuel or soil amendment or any combination of such materials.
 This facility type separates more than 600 tons annually of recovered materials extracted from mixed solid waste and sells or transfers this material directly out-of-state or to an in-state person who makes a product utilizing recovered materials as a raw material in place of or in addition to virgin raw materials.
 This includes "blue bag" collection programs which collect and transport recovered materials commingled with solid waste.